sagemath/sagewiki_to_gh-2022-10-10/msri07/wrapup.md

 27. Often many algorithms are limited by speed of RAM, not speed of CPU.

-28. Really need support from algorithms.
+28. Really need support from operating systems.
 Adaptive scheduling.

 29. Working mathematician: to make a fast program, you do have to pay attention to trends in computer architecture.
 As mathematicians we can't just program in our favorite interpreter and be naive.